firavoyage/blogging/readme.md

   - castle in the sky (1986)
   - searching (2018)
   - .princess mononoke (1997)
-  - .the good the bad and the ugly (1966)
-  - .in the mood for love (2000)
   - .the truman show (1998)
   - .forrest gump (1994)
   - .roman holiday (1953)